i05nagai/memorandum/language/english_speaking.md

         * to remove someone from a job, usually because they have done something wrong or badly, or sometimes as a way of saving the cost of employing them
         * they sacked her for being late
         * he got sacked from his last job
+* parasitic
+    * caused by or relating to a parasite
+    * a parasitic disease
+    * parasitic insects
+* piggyback
+    * on sb's back
+        * Martha rode piggyback on her dad.
+    * a ride on sb's back with your arms round the person's neck and your legs round their waist
+    * I gave her a piggyback ride
+    * to use something that someone else has made or done in order to get an advantage
+        * Everyone wants to piggyback on the phenomenal success of the TV series
+* junior rodeo
+* hogtie
+* castrate
+    * I can hogtie and castrate him in 60 seconds
+    * remove the testicles of (a male animal or man)
+    * to remove the testicles of a male animal or human
+* neuter
+* geld
+* desex
+* sterilize
+* puny
+    * puny insects
+    * small; weak; not effective
+* anticipate
+* rescind
+* marginal
+    * small in amount or effect
+    * small
+    * of marginal interest
+        * of interest to only a few people
+        * articles about subjects of marginal interest
+    * politics
+        * a marginal political area or position in parliament
+    * not very important
+        * Manufacturing is only a marginal sector in the UK these days
+        * Their contribution to business strategy has been marginal.
+* anthropomorphize
+    * To endow with human qualities.
+    * To attribute human characteristics to (something that is non-human)
+* anthropomorphism
+    * the showing or treating of animals, gods, and objects as if they are human in appearance, character, or behaviour
+    * The books "Alice in Wonderland", "Peter Rabbit", and "Winnie-the-Pooh" are classic examples of anthropomorphism.
+* attribute
+* endow
+* whimsical
+    * unusual and using imagination
+        * the songs have a whimsical charm
+    * Whimsical also describes actions that change suddenly and for no obvious reason
+        * Unfortunately, his decisions are often whimsical.
+* capricious
+    * likely to change, or reacting to a sudden desire or new idea
+    * we have had capricious weather lately
+* impulsive
+    * acting or done suddenly without any planning or consideration of the results
+    * She’s an impulsive shopper and often buys things she doesn’t need.
+* whistler
+    * a person who whistle
+* whistle
+* fringe
+    * edge
+    * decoration
+    * form edge
+    * hair
+    * be fringed with
+        * if a place is fringed with sth, that thing forms a border along the edge
+        * the river is fringed with wild flowers
+* slob
+    * a person who is messy, unattractive, and rude
+        * some guys are real slobs
+        * I'm dressed like a slob today too
+    * A slob is also sb who is just an ordinal person
+    * a lazy untidy, and often rude person
+        * he's big fat slob of a man -- I can't stand him
+* archipelago
+    * There are four very popular spots to view the archipelago
+* discount
+* conform
+    * conform to
+* criterion
+    * criteria
+    * criterion for
+    * meet/satisfy/fulfill criteria
+    * use criteria
+    * apply criteria
+    * be based on criteria
+    * establish the criteria for sth
+    * the main criterion
+    * the sole criterion
+    * a strict criterion
+    * academic/political/environmental etc criteria
+    * an objective criterion
+    * a set of criteria
+    * a list of criteria
+* how much do physicists make?
+    * how much money do physicists make?
+* nomenclature
+    * a system for naming things, esp. in a particular area of science
+    * the nomenclature of nuclear physics
+    * (the) nomenclature of organic chemicals
+    * football nomenclature for when a quarterback is tackled behind the line of scrimmage
+* scrimmage
+    * the line of scrimmage is the imaginary transverse line separating the offence from the defence
+* quidditch
+* ubiquitous
+    * present, appearing, or found everywhere
+    * the eel grass limpet used to be ubiquouts the New England coast
+* commie
+    * most texans believe to be a commie plot
+    * A communist; a person with communist sympathies; a supposed communist infiltrator
+* communism
+    * the belief in a society without different social classes in which the methods of production are owned and controlled by all its members and everyone works as much as they can and receives what they need
+* capitalism
+* fantastic
+    * fatastic
+    * terrific
+    * great
+    * excellent
+    * wonderful
+    * marvellous
+    * amazing
+    * incredible
+    * brilliant
+    * be out of this world
+    * splendid
+        * excellent, or beautiful and impressive
+        * You look splendid in that outfit
+        * we had splendid food/a splendid holiday/splendid weather
+    * magnificent
+        * very good, beautiful, or deserving to be admired
+        * a magnificent view
+        * a magnificent piece of writing
+        * causing admiraiton esp. because of an ususual quality such as great size or baeuty
+        * They gave a magnificent performance.
+* resplendent
+* glorious
+* please
+    * I'm pleased to meet you
+* sublime
+    * satisfying
+        * extremely good, beautiful, or enjoyable, and therefore satisfying
+        * sublime food/scenery
+    * change
+    * verygood
+* dislocate
+    * I slipped in the shower.
+I think I dislocated my shoulder
+* puffy
+    * swollen to a size slightly larger than usual
+    * his eyes were red and puffy
+    * if the skin around your eyes is puffy, it is a slightly swollen
+* there, there
+    * something you say to comfort someone, especially a child
+    * there, there don't cry
+* firebreak
+* education
+    * primary education
+    * secondary education
+        * high school
+        * junior high school
+    * upper secondary school
+    * Post-secondary non-tertiary education
+    * First stage of tertiary education
+        * college, university
+* tertiary
+    * third
+        * relating to a third level or stage
+    * education
+    * industry

 ## US